Paul McNally (astronomer): Early life

 McNally was born on October 14, 1890, in Philadelphia.
-He entered to the Society of Jesus on August 12, 1908, and graduated from Woodstock College with a Bachelor of Arts degree in 1915 and a Master of Arts degree in 1917.
+He entered the Society of Jesus on August 12, 1908, and graduated from Woodstock College with a Bachelor of Arts degree in 1915 and a Master of Arts degree in 1917.
 From 1916 to 1920, McNally was a professor of mathematics at Boston College.
-In 1916, McNally and BC student Paul Gately revived the Boston College Eagles men's basketball team.
+In 1916, McNally and Boston College (BC) student Paul Gately revived the Boston College Eagles men's basketball team.
 McNally served as volunteer coach during the 1916–17 season, winning two of the team's five games.
 From 1917 to 1918, McNally also served as moderator of Boston College's Fulton Debate Society and in 1919 and 1920 he taught German.
 McNally left BC for Fordham University, where he taught mathematics and moderated the debate society.
 In 1921 he obtained a Ph.D. in astronomy at Fordham.
 In 1923 he was ordained at Woodstock College.
 In 1925 he earned the Doctor of Sacred Theology from Pontifical Gregorian University.

 He was elected to fellowship in the Royal Astronomical Society in 1929.

 Director of Georgetown Observatory

 In 1925, McNally became the assistant director of the Georgetown Observatory.
-In 1928 he succeeded Rev. Edward C. Phillips, S.J., Ph.D as the Observatory's director.
+In 1928 he succeeded Rev. Edward C. Phillips, S.J., Ph.D. as the Observatory's director.
 McNally began work at Georgetown University with rather rudimentary equipment, observing occultations and searching for Herschel's fields using a 12" equatorial visual refractor.
 Thereafter, two 3" Ross-type astrographic cameras were added, and the focus of the Georgetown Observatory's research was on solar eclipses.
 McNally photographed the total eclipse at Fryeburg, Maine, in 1932, winning a commendation for that work at the annual meeting of the London Photographic Society.
 He participated in solar eclipse expeditions that were sponsored by the National Geographic Society in Siberia in 1936; in Canton Island in 1937; and in Patos, Brazil in 1940.